Click to access the Explore Species Tool

-The Nevada Natural Heritage Program (NNHP) is currently tracking over 600 species on either the tracking list or the watch list.
-Species placed on the tracking list are those species that NNHP actively maintain inventories for, including compiling and mapping data; regularly assessing conservation status; and providing information for proactive planning efforts.
-These species generally are ranked S1-S3, typically have federal or other state agency status, and are considered at highest risk of extirpation or extinction.
+The Nevada Division of Natural Heritage Program (NDNH) is currently tracking over 640 species on the At-Risk Plant and Animal Tracking List and nearly 200 on the Plant and Animal Watch List.
+Species placed on the Tracking List are those species that NDNH actively maintain inventories for, including compiling and mapping data; regularly assessing conservation status; and providing information for proactive planning efforts.
+These species generally are ranked S1-S3, typically have federal or other state agency status, and are considered at highest risk of extirpation in the state.

-Species placed on the watch list are those species that are considered to be of long-term concern.
+Species placed on the Watch List are those species that are considered to be of long-term concern.
 In some cases, these species are showing a declining trend, but overall their population numbers are still robust; in other cases, the species may have recently been removed from the tracking list but are still being monitored in the event their status changes.
-NNHP passively collects and maintains data on these species.
+NDNH passively collects and maintains data on these species.